COVID-19 - What you need to know

 - Have the COVID Coordinator attend or watch a COVID education session.
 Details are on the COVID Coordinator tab.

 - Pick up PPE kit, equipment, and/or CORI lanyard.
 Sign up HERE for a pick up time

-- PPE kit contains: large bottle of hand sanitizer, disinfectant spray, 5 disposable adult and kids masks for ’emergency’ use only
+- PPE kit contains: bottle of hand sanitizer, disinfectant spray, gloves, disposable adult and kids masks for single use only

 - Do not congregate anywhere at the facility